How to have a Successful Phone Interview

 Telephone interviews have their challenges, but with plenty of preparation, these challenges can be overcome.
 Candidates, you need to remember that you don’t have body language or eye contact on your side, so your verbal communication needs to be focused and precise.

-Prior to the interview, ask how long the call will take, this allows you to prepare enough information to talk about throughout the duration of your interview – and also allows you to factor this time into your day, to ensure that the call does not need to be cut off early.
+Prior to the phone interview, ask how long the call will take, this allows you to prepare enough information to talk about throughout the duration of your interview – and also allows you to factor this time into your day, to ensure that the call does not need to be cut off early.

 Next, find out as much as you possibly can about the company you are applying to work for, and the person interviewing you.
-The major advantage of a telephone interview is the ability to have all of your notes in front of you.
+The major advantage of a phone interview is the ability to have all of your notes in front of you.
 Take advantage of being invisible to your interviewer by making notes that you can reference during your interview.
 It’s also a good idea to make a copy of your CV, the job description and any questions you want to ask.
 Some of you may thrive in an interview setting, but for those who can find the experience a little flustering, having all of this information in front of you will make sure you don’t forget any crucial points.

 Conducting your phone interview on the move doesn’t convey a great deal of professionalism, and gives the interviewer the impression that you haven’t prioritised their call or their time.
 Try to make sure you are somewhere with good reception, and in a place where disruption and background noise will be kept to a minimum.
 If you plan to carry out your interview from your current place of work – which is sometimes unavoidable - try to go somewhere that you won’t be disturbed, even if that’s your car, an unused room or a quiet place outdoors.
 If you’re easily distracted, remove any tempting items away from you – including laptops, iPads and mobile phones.